 Whether you are submitting a new list or adding material to an existing list, always complete a reserve request form.
 For library books/journals, provide the complete call number as listed in InfoKat, as well as the author and title, to ensure that the correct item is placed on reserve.
 Personal copies and photocopies placed on paper reserve must be provided by the instructor at the time the list is submitted, along with a complete bibliographic citation.
 This allows all reserve material to be processed more quickly and ensures that reserve staff are able to obtain copyright permissions when necessary.

-Submit the completed reserve form and any reserve material at the Science Library Circulation desk or send them by campus mail or an email attachment to:
+Submit the completed reserve form and any reserve material at the Science & Engineering Library Circulation desk or send them by campus mail or an email attachment to: